Forex Education

 Losses can occur in the forex market if the counterparty fails financially.
 As stated above, on an Over Counter market, banks or institutes rule as principles, and they are more prone to get bankrupt than individual traders.
 So, if any such event happens, a trader would only revver a pro-rata share of all the properties available to distribute to the counterparty as the list of counterparties would belong.
 So, even if you have proof of owning money, you can do nothing!

 If you are trading on an exchange, you would have rules and regulations abiding you as well as the bank or FCM to secure your funds.
-But there are no such protections in the counter market as FCMs have an exemption from such regulations under the Commodity Exchange Act for acting as counterparties on non-exchange platforms and contracts.
+But there are no such protections in the counter market as FCMs exempt from such regulations under the Commodity Exchange Act for acting as counterparties on non-exchange platforms and contracts.

 5. Leverage Risk

-Leverage is the concept where you get more amount to trade than you have in your account based on the security or deposit you provide.
-For the forex market, low margin deposits and collateral are necessary if you are trading on a regulated exchange.
+Leverage is the concept where you get more trade than you have in your account based on the security or deposit you provide.
+Low margin deposits and collateral are necessary for the forex market if you are trading on a regulated exchange.
 This margin gives you higher leverage.

 Though the issues come when even a small price change can create significant losses due to high leverage, so if you have put 10 percent as a deposit margin, and if your position would lose 10 percent, you would lose your deposit.
 Still, in addition to that, you have to pay commission and other charges.
 The aggressive the leverage, the riskier the trade becomes.